How to Become a Veterinary Assistant

 Veterinary assistants advance their careers in animal welfare by obtaining further education.
 Some veterinary assistants choose to go back to school to complete an associate’s degree and become veterinary technicians.
 Others choose to complete a bachelor’s degree with pre-veterinary requirements, allowing them to apply to veterinary school.
 Acceptance to veterinary school is highly competitive, making experience working as a veterinary assistant a distinct advantage.

-According to the US Bureau of Labor Statistics, the median annual salary for veterinary assistants in May 2013 was $23,550, with a range extending from $17,380 to $35,680.
-Research facilities and universities may pay higher salaries than clinical or hospital settings.
+According to the US Bureau of Labor Statistics, the median annual salary for veterinary assistants is $23,790, with a range extending from around $17,500 to around $36,200.
+Research facilities usually pay higher salaries than clinical or hospital settings.
 Veterinary assistants with more years of experience will also earn higher salaries.

-The veterinary industry continues to grow as pet ownership continues to increase in the United States.
+The veterinary industry continues to grow as pet ownership continues to increase in the US.
 Animal safety efforts and emphasis on responsible pet ownership have also increased the demand for veterinary assistants.
-According to the Bureau of Labor Statistics, employment for veterinary assistants is expected to grow at a rate of 10% from 2012 to 2022, closely matching the overall average rate of job growth.
+According to the US Bureau of Labor Statistics, employment for veterinary assistants is expected to grow at a rate of 10% from 2012 to 2022, closely matching the overall average rate of job growth.